Bid Bonds: What are they?

-One of our agents can help you determine the cost of your bid bond, if any, for your next bid.
+One of our agents can help you determine the cost of your bid surety bond, if any, for your next bid.
 Once the amount is determined, we can work quickly to get your bond to you.

 How long does it take to get a Bid Bond?

 Surety underwriters may ask for a copy of the bid invitation to see the actual bidding date.
 The duration may vary depending on your submitted requirements.
-For contractors that have a strong financial capacity, solid work experience on construction projects, and completed application forms are more likely to be issued bid bonds in a matter of hours or a few days.
+For contractors that have a strong financial capacity, solid work experience on construction projects, and completed application forms are more likely to be issued bid surety bond in a matter of hours or a few days.

 Remember – when it comes to bidding – there may have other bidders vying for the same project.
-And to be issued a bid bond, the bottom line will always be your working capital and bonding capacity.
+And to be issued a bid surety bond, the bottom line will always be your working capital and bonding capacity.